Thanks to its seven hills and two volcanic lakes, Mount Vulture is undoubtedly one of Basilicata’s most beautiful corners.

 Located on top of a hill, it can be accessed only through a steep and curvy road, especially the last part, which was ideal to slow down any attacking force.
 Despite having an irregular rectangular shape – typical of all Federician buildings – the hexagon shape adopted by most similar constructions of the time is here replaced by two separate courtyards.

-The castle also features other various interesting exhibitions, such as The Archaeological Museum, The Narrante Museum and The Museum of Basilicata’s Emigration.
+The castle also features other interesting exhibitions, such as The Archaeological Museum, The Narrante Museum and The Museum of Basilicata’s Emigration.

 To meet the needs of the various owners that ensued (Normans, Swabians, Angevins and Aragonese), the castle was subsequently modified and extended several times.